misiektoja/spotify_monitor/docs/configuration.md

 <a id="configuration-file"></a>
 ## Configuration File

-Most settings can be configured via command-line arguments.

-If you want to have it stored persistently, you can store them in a configuration file.
+You can pass most settings as command-line options or save them in a configuration file for later runs.

-For a guided configuration, it is recommended to use `spotify_monitor --setup`.
-The setup wizard validates the generated settings before saving them.
-If you confirm replacement of an existing configuration, it creates a timestamped backup first.
+The easiest way to create this file is `spotify_monitor --setup`.
+The wizard checks the settings before saving.
+If you approve replacement of an existing file, it saves a timestamped backup first.

-If you want to edit the file manually, generate a default config template and save it to a file named `spotify_monitor.conf`:
+To edit every available setting yourself, generate a default configuration file:

 ```sh
 # On macOS, Linux or Windows Command Prompt (cmd.exe)